-Some of the work in this case may otherwise have been in the nature of repairs.
-If the work had been limited to these repairs, the expenditure is unlikely to have involved initial repairs, even though the need for repair (borer damage) arose before Tina acquired the property.
-The work would not have been required at the time Tina acquired it in order to restore and maintain the required functionality of the property needed for her intended use.
+Some of the work in this case may otherwise have been in the nature of repairs of a revenue nature.
+If the work had been limited to these repairs, the expenditure is unlikely to have involved essential initial repairs, even though the need for repair

+(borer damage) arose before Tina acquired the property.
+The work would not have been required at the time Tina acquired it in order to restore and maintain the required functionality of the property essential for her intended use.

-However, all the expenditure, including any expenditure that would otherwise have been for repairs, is capital in nature because it is part of an overall capital project that has altered the character of the property.
+However, all the expenditure, including any expenditure that would otherwise have been for deductible repairs, is capital in nature because it is part of an overall capital project that has altered the character of the property.